namewiz/domaingenie/design.md

 - Accepts an array of tokens and expanded synonyms.
 - Applies the strategies described in §4 to produce candidate labels.
 Each candidate records the transformations used (e.g. `variantType: "prefix-suffix"` or `"alphabet-combo"`) to aid future analytics.
-- Appends TLDs from `defaultTlds` and `supportedTlds`.
+- Appends TLDs from `supportedTlds` along with the `defaultTld` and any `preferredTlds`.
 For each label that does not already end with a supported TLD, the generator yields `label + "." + tld`.
 For labels that include a dot (from a TLD hack), the suffix is preserved.
 - Ensures uniqueness by storing generated strings in a Set.

 ### 7.4 TLD Filter & Localisation